Heroin Addiction Explained

 The effect that heroin has on the brain is so potent because it hijacks a set of neurotransmitters known as endogenous opioids.
 The brain naturally produces chemicals that have very similar properties to opiates.
 Substances such as endorphins, dynorphins, enkephalins and dopamine are impacted by heroin use.
 They regulate our reaction to painful stimuli and are involved in vital functions such as hunger, thirst, immune response, pleasure, motivation and mood control.
 (2)

-The so-called positive effects of the drug are not felt by the drug user for more than a few weeks to a couple of months.
 Once addiction has taken hold, the brain becomes reliant on the presence of the substance in the brain for any neurotransmitters to be released at all.

 These chemical messengers are vital in our daily functioning, and few substances have as profound an impact on them as heroin.

-Other Names for Heroin
+Other names for heroin

 - Morphine diacetate

-Legal Class of Heroin — Class A
+Legal class — Class A

 According to The Misuse of Drugs Act 1971, heroin is a Class A controlled substance.
 This law is intended to prevent certain drugs from being used in a non-medical setting.
 There are a series of offences that are defined by this law, including unlawful possession, unlawful production and intent to supply, import and export.
 The categories are Class A, B and C, with A carrying the harshest punishment.
 Other Class A drugs include LSD, crack, cocaine, MDMA and methamphetamine.
 (5)